 If an employee is already fully proficient in their current role, but isn’t getting opportunities to uplevel their skill set and take on greater responsibilities, they will feel stuck and start looking for new opportunities.
-Do you have employees who have been doing the same job for years?
+Do you have employees who have been doing the same job for several years?

 What to do to fix it:

 If you find multiple employees who have been doing the same job for years and years, there may be a problem with your career-pathing model or organizational structure.
 In the short term, you may consider giving these employees new assignments, projects and recognizing them for their contributions.
 In the long term, you’ll want to evaluate your organizational structure for career progression opportunities, or create new options for progressions such as cross-functional assignments or international moves.
 You may even want to go through a job evaluation exercise to ensure you’re creating adequate growth opportunities within all your positions.

 One last thing you can do — not only to address flight risk employees, but to make all employees happier — is to show them your appreciation.

 In 2017, we conducted new research into employee engagement and found that appreciation is the primary driver of employee satisfaction.
 Our study also found that appreciation makes a huge impact on reducing attribution.
 In fact, an employee who strongly disagreed with the statement “I feel appreciated at work” is 2.1 times more likely to leave as the neutral employee.An employee who doesn't feel appreciated is 2.1 times more likely to leave.Click To Tweet